 During the Caste War of Yucatán (1847–1901) the site was abandoned when many of the Maya moved away due to the conflict and the atrocities that were being committed, it was then that Chacchoben was claimed by the jungle.

-It was to remain lost until 1942 when land around it became the home for a local farmer and the ruins were once again discovered.
+It was to remain lost until 1942 when the land around it became the home of a local farmer and the ruins were once again discovered.
 Exploration of the site started in 1972 when the site was mapped and registered with the Mexican government.

-Restoration on Chacchoben was started in 1994 under the National Institute of Anthropology and History and the site was opened to the public in October 2002.
+Restoration of Chacchoben was started in 1994 under the National Institute of Anthropology and History and the site was opened to the public in October 2002.

 Although the surrounding area has been cleared for farming Chacchoben itself has retained many of its trees including large mahogany trees and cohune palms, strangler figs, and banyan trees which are scattered across the site providing it with a relaxing atmosphere.